 Changing Buying Behaviours:

-Buying behaviours have radically changed in the last 20 years as barriers to buy and sell products online have shrunk allowing business to sell directly to customers without them having to get out of bed.
+Buying behaviours have radically changed in the last 20 years as barriers to buy and sell products online have shrunk allowing businesses to sell directly to customers without them having to get out of bed.

 Consumers have more access to professional & previous customer reviews & this data helps make more educated decisions before picking up the phone to make a reservation at a restaurant or choosing an accountant for their business.